sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 "..."
 He paused then, having been about to mention the hero who was possessed and the entity controlling things.
 But this wasn't the game anymore, was it?
 As his bonded friend had said, they were free of the game now.

 He decided to reword the encounter.
 "But there was one who grew jealous, participating through their puppet, but not truly experiencing the world they saw!
 They attempted to slay the wayward human soul, and I chose to rescue them and execute a plan, a plan to free ourselves of the game we were trapped in!
-Through which we found out way here, to this underground society!"
+Through which we found our way here, to this underground society!"
 He grinned and sat back, waiting for the monsters' reaction.

 Alphys had heard parts of this before, but hearing the whole story (as Jevil told it, anyway) put your experience in a new light.
 Undyne's brows were furrowed as she processed the idea of a separate monster kingdom, based on a literal deck of cards.